StefFrustagli/board_gamers_vault/README.md

 - **Home**

-  This application manages the homepage and other static content pages, providing users with information about the platform, including contact information, about us, and other informational sections.
+  This application manages the homepage, the About page and other static content pages, providing users with information about the platform, including contact information, about us, and other informational sections.
 This will be further developped in the future.

 - **Marketplace**